shivanshu1641/Drive.AI/README.md

 # Drive.AI

-End-End framework for autonomous maneuvering of vehicles in Carla Simulator from point A to point B on a predefined trajectory following traffic signals and interacting appropriately with environment agents.
+End-End framework for autonomous manoeuvring of vehicles in Carla Simulator from point A to point B on a predefined trajectory following traffic signals and interacting appropriately with environment agents.
 ### The task of maneuvering is divided into sub problems: